Epson® P800SP Film Output Printer (17in wide) Package with AccuRIP SE™ Software

 AccuRIP SE Software

-AccuRIP is a PostScript interpreter called a Raster Image Processor or RIP.
+AccuRIP SE is a PostScript interpreter called a Raster Image Processor or RIP.
 Without PostScript it is impossible to print high-quality halftone dots on a non-PostScript inkjet printer such as an Epson.
 Even if your printer has PostScript, it may not be able to print halftone dots because PostScript is often just used to calibrate and balance colors on an inkjet.
-The Epson RIP does not print halftone dots, but AccuRIP does.
+The Epson print driver does not print halftone dots, but AccuRIP SE does.

 A great upgrade, small issue with film positive media roll setup